hbrady415/Text-Based-Black-Jack/README.md

 Hero vs Monster

-Overview
+Overview:
 Implement a battle between a hero and a monster.
 The user plays the hero and the monster is controlled by the computer.
 The battle proceeds in rounds, with the hero and mon- ster  taking  turns.
 In  each  turn,  the  hero  can  choose  to attack,  defend,  run  away,  or  use  an  item.
 The  monster